There’s no big secret that sunset photography is popular. What’s not to love about a beautifully pink or dramatically red sky?

 An image captured at 14mm will have a completely different meaning than one captured at 200mm, an image shot at 200mm will be different than one shot at 400mm.

-Again, there’s no right and wrong.
+Again, there’s no right or wrong.
 This is another aspect that comes down to personal preferences but it also depends on the scenery you’re photographing.
 Some situations benefit from a long focal length while others look better when shot at an ultra-wide angle.

 Having at least two lenses with different focal lengths is going to be a huge advantage in your development as a photographer.
 Not only will you be able to photograph a large variety of scenes but you’ll also learn to better observe your surroundings.